-The unique thing about this Golf in the massive W12 power plant mounted inside the interior area.
+The unique thing about this Golf is the massive W12 power plant mounted inside the interior area.
 My photos don’t do the model justice, but you can see the monster in its full glory with the dual cooling fans housed in a beautiful carbon fibre shroud.

 The upper section of the interior features lively colours and fabrics well suited for a concept vehicle.
 The addition of the upper dash gauge panel was a cool touch too.
 Overall I have no complaints here; OttOmobile did a fantastic job replicating the interior.
-I wish I could enjoy more but atlas the doors and bonnet don’t open.
+I wish I could enjoy it more but atlas, the doors and bonnet don’t open.

 First I want to thank OttOmobile for producing this ultimate Golf.
 A holy grail to me that now is displayed in my collection with a smile.
-I know the car won’t appeal too many outside the Volkswagen fan club, but if you’re a concept car collector this one is a must!
+I know the car won’t appeal to too many outside the Volkswagen fan club, but if you’re a concept car collector this one is a must!
 I’m also going out on a limb and stating this car will increase its value every year it ages.
 Also to prove how much I was fascinated with this car I commissioned a custom mouse pad featuring a popular image of the 1:1 back in the day.
 Get one ladies and gentlemen before they’re all gone!
 Enjoy the pics!